mk12/luminosity/README.md

 ./luminosity Scene.json Image.tga
 ```

-You can leave out the file extensions if you wish.
+You can leave out the file extensions if you want.
 You can also leave out the second argument—in this case, the image would then be written to `Scene.tga`.

 Scene Input
 -----------